-Members of the Congressional

-Armenia Caucus pointed to losses

-suffered by Armenia as a result of

-the war and argued for a share of

-funds to go to Armenia, as well as to

-Armenian-populated areas of
+Members of the Congressional Armenia Caucus pointed to losses suffered by Armenia as a result of the war and argued for a share of funds to go to Armenia, as well as to Armenian-populated areas of Georgia made public.

-Georgia

-In 2008, no new efforts to conclude trade or economic treaties between US and Armenia were made public.
 From 2004 to 2007, US-Armenia trade ties have remained relatively steady, with an average annual trade turnover of about \$125 million.
 US exports to Armenia accounted for most of the volume, with Armenia's exports to US declining from \$46 million in 2004 to \$33 million in 2007.